JohnCoene/sigmajs/README.md

 Most functions have corresponding `demo()`, see [documentation](http://sigmajs.john-coene.com/) and [shiny demo](http://shiny.john-coene.com/sigmajs/).

-*Note that the graphs may not work in RStudio viewer, open them in the browser of your choice.*
+*Note that the graphs do not work in the RStudio viewer, and thus open in your default browser.*

 ```r
 library(sigmajs)